Vishdom2304/Payment_Gateway_Integrated_Website/README.md

-In this task, I made a Website Integrated with Payment Gateway for payments and hosted it.
+In this project, I made a Website Integrated with Payment Gateway for payments and hosted it.
 For payment purpose I used Razorpay.